GntX16/NumbersGenerator/README.md

 ## ⬇️ Installation

 Simply download the file and add it to your IDE project.
-You can run it directly because the `main` method is already included.
+You can run it directly because the `main`-method is already included.

 ## ❔ Usage